 It is prone to create too much dust that is blown into the house through inadequate seals around fixtures or minute holes - This can be a health issue especially in a carpet-less home where dust stays airborne longer.
-Prodex is unaffected by moisture and is composed of 100 percent virgin recyclable materials.
+Prodex Total Insulation is unaffected by moisture and is composed of 100 percent virgin recyclable materials.

 Problems can occur relating to the distribution of the cellulose.
 It can be difficult to maintain an even distribution of the cellulose.
 The insulation slides down from the center peak of the house towards the edges.
 You're left with little or no insulation along the middle of the ceiling.
 A failure to insulate 5% of an attic results in a 52% heat loss.
-Not vary air-tight, air can flow through the insulation especially when coverage is light.
-Installing Prodex Total insulation over the studs creates and air, vapor and radiant barrier.
+Not very air-tight, air can flow through the insulation especially when coverage is light.
+Installing Prodex Total insulation over the studs creates an air, vapor and radiant barrier.

 The actual R value of cellulose insulation may be lower by as much as 20% due to wood framing.
 Wood framing that holds the insulation in place reduces its effectiveness.
 Wood conducts heat faster than insulation, a phenomenon known as "thermal bridging."
 Cellulose insulation in a 2-by-6 wall can be rated R-19 by its manufacturer, but the conductive effects of the wood framing would reduce this to R-15.
 Installing Prodex Total insulation R 16 over the studs rather than blowing in cellulose between the studs solves the bridging dilemma.

-You also need to be concerned with shorting by your contractor.
+You need to be concerned with shorting by your contractor.
 Shorting means that all the material needed to achieve a given R-value is not installed.
 For example, the average settled depth of cellulose is 5-1/2 inches for an attic requiring R-30.
 It should be at least 8 inches.
 This is a case of an attic being shorted 31%.
 The average customer only gets an R-value of 19 on an R-30 request.
 Prodex is an easy DIY installation project.
 No need to pay for a contractor or be concerned with shorting.